 Section 17.4 Addition of Seniority Credit.
-When the entire examination has been completed and graded, seniority credit shall be added to the total score to determine the final promotional examination score.
+When the entire examination has been completed and graded, seniority credit, as defined in Article 15, section 15.3 of this Agreement, shall be added to the total score to determine the final promotional examination score.
 A maximum of 10% of the total possible examination score shall be added for seniority credit.
 A member's final examination score shall include seniority credit.
 The date for calculation of seniority credit shall be the date upon which the oral board component is held.

-Seniority points will be awarded based upon completion of years of continuous service as a Police Officer within the Division up to an allowable maximum of 10 points.
+Seniority points will be awarded based upon completion of years of continuous service as a Sergeant within the Division up to an allowable maximum of 10 points.
 1 point will be awarded for each completed year during the member's first four (4) years of continuous service and .6 points will be awarded for each year during the next ten (10) years for a maximum total of 10 points.

 Section 17.5 Examination Administration.
-The Commission shall utilize the services of a professional testing consultant or agency to assist it in the administration of the promotional written examination and to insure that the promotional examination is valid under applicable testing standards.
+The Commission shall utilize the services of a professional testing consultant or agency to assist it in the administration of the promotional examination and to insure that the promotional examination is valid under applicable testing standards.

-All assessors who participate in the oral board component shall be from comparable police agencies in Ohio and shall be sworn police officers of the rank of Sergeant or above who have served in that capacity a minimum of five (5) years.
+All assessors who participate in the oral assessment shall be from comparable police agencies in Ohio and shall be sworn police officers of the rank of Lieutenant or above who have served in that capacity a minimum of five (5) years.

 Section 17.6 Eligible List.
 The Commission shall establish an eligible list ranking members in the order of their final examination scores.
 The list shall be established within thirty (30) days of the oral board.
 The list shall be transmitted by the Commission to the Mayor.
-This eligible list shall be in effect for a one (1) year period from the date of the exam that resulted in the eligible list.
+This eligible list shall be in effect for a one (1) year period after the oral board.

 Section 17.7 Promotional Appointment.
-The Mayor shall make promotions from the eligible list by promoting from the top three (3) ranked individuals for any vacancy in the rank of Sergeant.
+The Mayor shall make promotions from the eligible list by promoting from the top three (3) ranked individuals for any vacancy in the rank of Lieutenant, except where there are fewer than three (3) candidates.